-- o Road and rail links. - O The mode of transport utilised by households. - o The accessibility of Mokopane as regional service centre. - O The functional service area of the urban core.
+- Road and rail links. - o The mode of transport utilised by households. - o The accessibility of Mokopane as regional service centre. - The functional service area of the urban core.

-5.6.I.
+5.6.1.
 Modes of transport

-Mogalakwena has a total road distance of I 205km of which only I4.5 % are surfaced.
+Mogalakwena has a total road distance of 1 205km of which only 14.5 % are surfaced.
 However, most of the roads in the proclaimed towns are surfaced but are not necessarily in a good condition.
 The Municipality Mode of Transport is mixed and the dominant mode of transport includes:

 - Bus and Taxi

-- o Private Cars
+- Private Cars

 - Donkey Carts

 - o Bicycles & Walking